HappyLabz/happylabz.github.io/navigation/use_case.md

 <div class="normParagraphs">
   <p>
-    HappyLabz Technologies is a fintech start-up that derives insights from multiple subfields of Artificial Intelligence and applies General Intelligence analytical techniques to produce cutting-edge technical algorithms.
+    HappyLabz Technologies is a fintech start-up that harnesses multiple subfields of Artificial Intelligence and General Intelligence analytical techniques to produce cutting-edge technical algorithms and predictive stock price models.
 These highly specialized algorithms provide investors with a real-time understanding of stock price behavior, enabling them to time trades with remarkable accuracy.
   </p>
 </div>
 <div class="normParagraphs">